khoerunnisasy/personal-cv/README.md

 # cv
 This is my first portfolio.
-I was reated a curriculum vitae
+I was created a curriculum vitae